Mahurangi Magazine logo

 Launching of the SS Zebulon B. Vance

-At the heart of child hunger, Cimino accepts, is the appalling capitulation of a once proudly egalitarian society, to neoliberal ideology.
-The immense disparity in prosperity that 40 years that that odious trickledown dogma has delivered—for example, the 14-fold prosperity-score disparity between the opulent 9.8 of Ōrākei and the 0.7 of Ōtara–Papatoetoe.
-Hungry children can’t allowed to live in hope for another 40 years for neolibralism’s wrongs to be reversed, when, instead, the first liberty kitchens could be being prototyped and trialled, within months.
+At the heart of child hunger in Aotearoa was the confused capitulation of a once proudly egalitarian society, to neoliberal ideology.
+Forty years of neoliberalism’s odious trickledown dogma delivered an immense disparity in prosperity, for example: a 14-fold prosperity-score disparity between the opulent 9.8 of Ōrākei, depravedly indifferent to the 0.7 of Ōtara–Papatoetoe.
+Hungry children can’t be allowed to live in hope for another 40 years for neoliberalism’s wrongs to be reversed, when the first liberty kitchens could be being prototyped and trialled, within months.

 …ask not what your country can do for you…

-Return to top of page | Contents | End notes
+Return to top of page | Endnotes

-Disclosure The author of this novel modello is the secretary of both Mahurangi Action Incorporated and the Mahurangi Coastal Path Trust.
+Disclosure The author of this novel modello is no longer the secretary of Mahurangi Action Incorporated or the Mahurangi Coastal Path Trust.
 The content published here, however, is that of the editorially independent, independently funded Mahurangi Magazine.

-Copyright ©2024 Mahurangi Magazine.
+Copyright ©2026 Mahurangi Magazine.

 All rights reserved.